Lima Memorial Health System Logo

 • Anti-CCP antibodies

-The provider may test for a gene called HLA-B27 People with involvement of the back are more likely to have HLA-B27.
+The provider may test for a gene called HLA-B27.
+People with involvement of the spine are more likely to have HLA-B27.

 Treatment

-Your provider may give nonsteroidal anti-inflammatory drugs (NSAIDs) to reduce pain and swelling of the joints.
+Your provider may suggest nonsteroidal anti-inflammatory drugs (NSAIDs) to reduce pain and swelling of the joints.

-Arthritis that does not improve with NSAIDs will need to be treated with medicines called disease-modifying antirheumatic drugs (DMARDs).
+Arthritis that does not improve with NSAIDs may need to be treated with medicines called disease-modifying antirheumatic drugs (DMARDs).
 These include:

 • Methotrexate